-Participants learn a variety of skills that teach individual responsibility and accountability.
 Participants work as a team to maintain the health and welfare of New Danville’s animals.
-Daily instruction includes the feeding of the chickens, pigmy goats, miniature horses, and donkeys, cats, and dogs.
-Participants have the opportunity to hone their golf cart driving skills as they transport feed and hay to one of 5 pastures.
-During their daily routine, the participants receive physical exercise while maintaining and cleaning the stalls, goat pens, and chicken coops.
-Frequent visits to the local feed store are included in this popular activity.
+Daily instruction includes the feeding of the chickens, pygmy goats, miniature horses, donkeys, and dogs.
+Visits to the local feed store are included in this popular activity.

 American Sign Language